-Abstract: A graft copolymer gel composite made up of locust bean gum (LBG), diallyldimethylammonium chloride (DADMAC), 2-acrylamido-2- methyl-1-propane sulfonic acid (AMPS) and bentonite (BNT) was prepared using methylenebisacrylamide (MBA) as crosslinker via microwave irradiation and characterized using FTIR, FESEM/ED and XRD techniques.
+A graft copolymer gel composite made up of locust bean gum (LBG), diallyldimethylammonium chloride (DADMAC), 2-acrylamido-2- methyl-1-propane sulfonic acid (AMPS) and bentonite (BNT) was prepared using methylenebisacrylamide (MBA) as crosslinker via microwave irradiation and characterized using FTIR, FESEM/EDS and XRD techniques.
+The graft ted copolymer composite was evaluated for its adsorption towards methylene blue (MB) dye.
 The LBG-g-poly(DADMAC-co-AMPS)/BNT showed a maximum adsorption of 70.89 mg/g compared to 65.09 mg/g showed by LBG-g-poly(DADMAC-co-AMPS).
-The adsorption data were subjected to three different isotherm models namely; Freundlich, Langmuir and Temkin and were observed to be explained best by Freundlich model.
-The adsorption of methylene blue on the graft copolymer gel and the composite is observed to be a second order kinetic process.
+The adsorption data were subjected to two different isotherm models namely; Freundlich and Langmuir and were observed to be explained best by Freundlich model.
+The adsorption of MB on the graft copolymer gel and the composite is observed to be a second order kinetic process.